sandstreamdev/std/object/enumerable.md

 # enumerable

-Creates a 1 to 1 mapping of given values as an object.
+Creates a 1 to 1 mapping of the given values as an object.

 ## Type signature